 NoHo Business Owner Pleads Guilty to Email Fraud With More Than $500,000 in Victim Losses: FBI

-The owner of a North Hollywood company pleaded guilty to two felony counts of a complex business email compromise fraud scheme resulting in more than $500,00 in victim losses, authorities said.
+The owner of a North Hollywood company pleaded guilty Thursday in a complex wire fraud scheme that targeted victims over email and resulted in more than $500,00 in losses to the victims, authorities said.

-Jhonna Gutierrez Fueconcillo, 41, pleaded guilty on Thursday to one count of tax evasion and a separate count of money laundering, according to a news release from the FBI’s Los Angeles field office.
+Jhonna Gutierrez Fueconcillo, 41, pleaded guilty to one count each of tax evasion and money laundering, according to a news release from the FBI’s Los Angeles field office.

 Fueconcillo, the owner of LG Enterprise, was immediately sentenced to seven years in state prison.

-She committed a type of fraud called “wire-wire” which began in August 2016, according to authorities.
+She committed a type of fraud called “wire-wire” that began in August 2016, according to authorities.

-As part of the deceit, LG Enterprise received money through a complex fraud scheme often multi-national called Business Email Compromise.
+As part of the deceit, LG Enterprise received money through a complex fraud scheme called Business Email Compromise.

 In the scheme, authorities said, business victims are deceived into wiring the funds to a fraudulent company via email instructions under the phony claim the money was going to lawful vendor accounts.